-To delete a file in the disk partition from Flash memory, enter the following command:
+You can remove files from flash memory that you no longer need.
+To delete a file from flash memory, enter the following command:

-hostname# delete flash:filename
+hostname# delete flash: filename

 By default, the file is deleted from the current working directory if you do not specify a path.
 You may use wildcards when deleting files.
 You are prompted with the filename to delete, and then you must confirm the deletion.